 - Weeds – Not an issue, they will overtake them until all you see is a field of green edible sweet potato leaves.

 - Insects – They are a joke to these tubers – I live near a forest and a swamp in the jungle of Florida, and I have never ever sprayed them with anything.

 I call my variety Martian Potatoes because they are the most resilient potatoes on earth.
 However, you can call them simply, purple sweet potatoes.

 I have customers growing them in Alaska to Vermont to South Florida.
 They seem to grow anywhere as long as the soil temps are above 65 f or 18 c.
 I also use organic-based practices, but to keep it simple, just grow them in your native soil and use the resources around you.
 I have never used any chemicals, zero.
 I work smart and with nature and I think my yields and quality are superior.

 If you want to try to grow them, you will probably succeed even if you have no green thumb whatsoever.
-I cultivated them this way.
-I also give you roots rather than just the vines which others do.
-The roots are strong and will give you a good start.
+I cultivated them this way with special varieties and methods.
+The genetic varieties matter for survival.
+I give you roots and vines.
+Each has its own advantages, plant them both.

 They are yummy, nutrient-dense, and fun to grow.
 I would love to see them make it to a Martian Colony.